 A National Study of Adult Women Sexually Abused by Clergy: Insights for Social Workers

-Dr. David Pooler, PhD and Dr. Liza Barros-Lane, PhD
+David Pooler, PhD and Liza Barros-Lane, PhD

 Social Work, vol. 67 issue 2 (April 2022): 123–133